JoaquinRives/IoT_Home-Not-finnished-yet-/README.md

 => Features:
   -	Temperature, humidity and atmospheric pressure monitoring.
   -	Switch control of any electrical device or lights
-  -	Alarm system with video recording, motion detection and automatic notification by email
+  -	Alarm system with video recording, motion detection (OpenCV) and automatic notification by email
   -	House heating control

 => Devices used for the project: